betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Making a final release when there is a planned sunset date is easier than doing so when funding is suddenly and unexpectedly lost.
    If work must cease immediately, then there really isn't much more that can be done.
-   However, with fair warning, a project can move to *tidy things up* before ceasing all work.
+   However, with fair warning, a project can move to *tidy things up* all funding is lost.
-   There is likely work in progress to bring to a close but nonetheless leaves the software in a functional state.
+   There is likely work in progress to bring to a close but nonetheless leaves the software in a reasonably functional state.
-   That may mean conditionally disabling (via well-documented CPP `#if` or `#ifdef`) associated code blocks.
+   That may mean conditionally disabling (via well-documented CPP `#if` or `#ifdef`) in-progress code blocks.
    It may mean hastily written testing and documentation too.
-   An untimely, end-of-project release may be subpar quality.
+   An untimely, end-of-project release may even be below the quality standards the project is accustomed to maintaining.
-   If so, identify the release as a *development* or *experimental*.
+   If so, the release can be identified as *development* or *experimental*.
-   The goal of an untimely end-of-project release is to capture a snapshot with as much information about the state of the software (its design, architecture, implementation, etc.) as possible.
+   The goal of an untimely end-of-project release is to capture the most comprehensive snapshot with as much information about the state of the software (its design, architecture, implementation, etc.) as possible.

 1. Open-source the code